DerYeger/yeger/README.md

 ## Disclaimer

-This library is based on the Vue 2 component [vue-masonry-wall](https://github.com/fuxingloh/vue-masonry-wall) by [Fuxing Loh](https://github.com/fuxingloh).
+This library is based on [vue-masonry-wall](https://github.com/fuxingloh/vue-masonry-wall) by [Fuxing Loh](https://github.com/fuxingloh).

 ## License